robotlearn/pyrobolearn/papers/README.md

 - a possible `figures` directory containing figures; this can include a picture of the environment, training plots, etc.
 - a possible `meshes` directory containing meshes for the different objects that are present in the environment.
+- a possible `data` folder containing the parameters/hyperparameters of a pre-trained learning model, or collected data that can be used for imitation learning for instance.

 ### Structure